 If you are interested in joining the Student Ambassador Program, send your expressions of interest to email@example.com

-Law students who intend to become solicitors are entitled to complimentary QLS student membership incurring a one-off $20 administration fee (payable with application), with QLS providing you with a wide range of professional, social and community focused benefits, discounts, resources and future career opportunities.
+Law students who intend to become solicitors are entitled to QLS student membership incurring an annual $10 member fee (payable with application), with QLS providing you with a wide range of professional, social and community focused benefits, discounts, resources and future career opportunities.

 Student membership is available to those who are currently undertaking any study that is designed to qualify them for admission as an Australian lawyer.
 It is available to currently enrolled university law students, recent law graduates or graduates who are undertaking practical legal training.